rajlm10/Short-and-Sweet/README.md

 - The **templates** directory contains the **HTML** files used by the flask server.

 - The **static** directory contains the **CSS** files used by the flask server.

+- Please look at **NLP.ipynb** for the Neural network model which generates the word embedding templates (not used in final model) and follows the word2vec algorithm (CBOW) .

 ## Usage